akremargoubi/EnglishSchoolManagement_Backend/README.md

 📄 License
 This project is developed for academic purposes at Esprit School of Engineering - PIDEV 4SAE4 (2025/2026).

-Made with by the CodeX Team
+Made by the CodeX Team